 TMJ and Headaches

 The Temporo-Mandibular Joint (TMJ) is the jaw joint.
-People with Temporo-mandibular (TMJ) dysfunction can have pain due to stress, chronic clenching, abnormal disc movement, trauma, poor posture, dental procedures, and even pregnancy.
+People with Temporo-Mandibular (TMJ) dysfunction can have jaw, ear and tooth pain due to stress, chronic clenching, lifestyle, trauma, extensive dental work or having a hypermobility condition like Ehler’s-Danlos.

-When you have pain in your head and neck, it can feel isolating as you experience fatigue with talking and difficulty eating typical foods.
-It is hard to feel at your best when you cannot communicate your needs and provide nourishment to your body the way you want.
+When you have pain in your jaw, teeth and head it can greatly impact your stress and mood.
+It can feel isolating to experience fatigue with talking and not be able to eat and socialize the way that you want.

 Common Complaints